 Iron.io Frequently Asked QuestionsThis a compilation of helpful answers to frequently asked questions.
-If you don't see your question on here fear not! as we have a highly active 24/7 public support channel at get.iron.io/chat The Iron Team also encourages you to contribute to our documentation.
+If you don't see your question on here, fear not!
+Just send us an [email](mailto:firstname.lastname@example.org) and we'll get back you shortly.
+The Iron Team also encourages you to contribute to our documentation.

 - What is IronMQ?

 - What can I do with IronMQ?

 - How do I get started with IronMQ?

 - What are the benefits of IronMQ vs self-managed message queues?